-While one can surely get a lot of glittery, shiny nights in Dubai with a lot of luxury and vibrant life, you could also definitely have a peaceful night in the Emirates of Ras al Khaimah.
+While one can surely get a lot of glittery, shiny nights in Dubai with a lot of luxury and vibrant life, one could also definitely have a peaceful night in the Emirates of Ras al Khaimah.
 With a vast band of beaches, mangroves, forests, deserts, and mountains, this place is definitely your go-to destination.
-Ras al Khaimah housing archaeological evidence which dates back to the 3rd century BC will surely have a lot of adventures ready and up for you.
+Ras al Khaimah housing archaeological evidence which dates back to the 3rd century BC, will surely have a lot of adventures ready and up for you.

-The world's longest zipline
+1. The world's longest zipline

 Tips you can use while going for the zipline sport:

-3. You should also have good health and medical condition.
+- You should also have good health and medical condition.

-4. It is mandatory for you to present the original passport or the Emirates ID at the counter.
+- It is mandatory for you to present the original passport or the Emirates ID at the counter.

-5. You can wear any sort of athletic clothing which makes you comfortable.
+- You can wear any sort of athletic clothing which makes you comfortable.

-Suwaidi pearl farm
+2. Suwaidi pearl farm

 Pearl farming is definitely one of the hardest works, as it needs a river to be out in the sea for months and months together.
 They survive amidst the sea by having only one meal a day.
-The dive lasts for 60 seconds and to find a good amount of pearls, these divers need to dive at least fifty to two hundred times per day.
+The dive lasts for 60 seconds, and to find a good amount of pearls, these divers need to dive at least fifty to two hundred times per day.
 The only protective gears they sport are a pair of nose clips and finger guards.
 They need to ensure that they collect as many pearls as possible before they run out of breath.
-This pearling is one of the works which finds its way back to 7500 years ago when it was one occupation which helped people gain their wages.
+This pearling is one of the works which finds its way back to 7500 years ago when it was one occupation that helped people gain their wages.

-2. Pearl diving
+- Pearl diving

-3. Take some experience in oyster opening
+- Take some experience in oyster opening

-4. Touring around the mangroves
+- Touring around the mangroves

-5. You can also enjoy the traditional lunch prepared by the Emarati women from the village
+- You can also enjoy the traditional lunch prepared by the Emarati women from the village

-6. You will also get a brief history of the pearl farm and also about its culture and the ways through which it is processed.
+- You will also get a brief history of the pearl farm and also about its culture and the ways through which it is processed.

 3. Al Wadi Nature Reserve